nygctech/INLAomics/README.md

 All models are implemented through the R-package [`INLA`](https://www.r-inla.org/) using the `inla.rgeneric.define()` method.
 The relevant scripts are under `./INLA/`

+# Usage
+In `./tutorial` there is a script which goes into some detail on the genereal usage of the implemented INLA methods and required format of the data.

 # Analysing the SPOTS data
 The data generated in [1] is considered where files can be accessed at [GSE198353](www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE198353).
 We have added cell annotations to two replicates of spleen tissue sections found in `./annotations`.